project-march/ProjectMarch/doc/using_the_march_exoskeleton/using_the_gait_generator.rst

 Using the gait generator
 ========================

-.. note:: It is highly recommended to follow the :ref:`robot-model-label` to better understand how ros works with robots.
+.. note:: It is highly recommended following the :ref:`robot-model-label` to better understand how ros works with robots.

 .. inclusion-introduction-start